diegozhu/countDownJs/README.md

 `clear` : clear the interval

 `interrupt` : end the interval immediatelly and run endfunc

+`pause` : pause the interval loop

+`resume` : resume the interval loop from where it is paused

-`handler.stop/start/restart/repeat` is not supported yet.
+`repeat` is not supported yet.
 Maybe in future feature.